New Jersey DUI Laws

 -

-New Jersey’s Open Container Laws, Penalties, and Consequences
+New Jersey’s Open Container Laws and Violation Penalties

 New Jersey's open container laws prohibit anyone possessing an open container of alcohol in a vehicle.
 Read about the specifics, including the penalties for an open container ticket.